Gender Pay Gap Reporting 2024

 As a progressive employer who believes equality is one of the key pillars of a successful business, we are pleased to once again report against the annual requirements of the Equality Act 2010 (Gender Pay Gap Information) Regulations 2017.

-• Our mean gender pay gap, which started at 12.8% in 2017, fell progressively over the next few years until it was finally closed 2 years ago at -2.4%, but slipped back to 2.0% for 2022 and worsened slightly ar 2.3% for 2023
+• Our mean gender pay gap, which started at 12.8% in 2017, fell progressively over the next few years until it was finally closed 3 years ago at -2.4%.
+This slipped back to 2.3% for 2023, however this has again fallen to -2.0% for 2024.

-• Our median gender pay gap, which started at 11.3% in 2017, has fallen continuously every year and is now down to 2.0% for 2023
+• Our median gender pay gap, which started at 11.3% in 2017, has fallen continuously every year and is now down to -8.3% for 2024.

 The proportion of each gender in quartile pay bands is skewed as only 11% of the workforce are female, however when we look at dispersion of each gender across the same pay quartiles it shows a significantly different picture: